-Course Number Course Type Credit Hours Purpose Instructional Mode Term-based Title 287, 288, 289 New, one-time, and ST: followed by the 387, 388, 389 developing undergraduate 487, 488, 489 Special Topics courses not yet available 1-4cr; may be repeated in the regular curriculum Classroom instruction and specific title designated by 587, 588, 589 for credit for credit New, one-time, and interaction. the academic unit. developing graduate level courses not yet available in the regular curriculum
+Course Number Course Type Credit Hours Purpose Instructional Mode Term-based Title

+287, 288, 289 New, one-time, and Classroom instruction and interaction.
+ST: followed by the specific title designated by the academic unit.

+387, 388, 389 developing undergraduate

+487, 488, 489 courses not yet available

+Special Topics 1-4cr; may be repeated in the regular curriculum

+for credit New, one-time, and

+587, 588, 589 developing graduate level

+,, courses not yet available

+in the regular curriculum